A balanced diet

 How much of each type of food should I eat?

-Foods and drinks high in fat, sugar and salt - Very small amounts
+Foods and drinks high in fat, sugar and salt - there are no recommended servings for these foods because they are not needed for good health.

 Serving sizes: